May I precipitate with TCA prior to loading to SDS gel?

 Optional: If additional cycles of precipitation are necessary to completely remove the interfering substance, then repeat steps 2-5 before proceeding to step 7.

 7. Allow the acetone to evaporate from the uncapped tube at room temperature for 30 minutes.
-Do not over-dry the pellet and do not speedy vac dry for too long.
-The protein may not dissolve again, but stay as a white pellet.
+Do not over-dry the pellet and do not speedily vac dry for too long.
+The protein may not dissolve again but stay as a white pellet.

 8. Finally, you should resuspend in an appropriate buffer.

-Most samples can be redissolved in 1D sample buffer that contains SDS.
+Most samples can be redissolved in a 1D sample buffer that contains SDS.

 Read more about protein separation by electrophoresis here.